sievericcardo/greenhouse_dt_project/how-to-run.md

 - Asset model (.ttl file)
 - SMOL program (.smol file)

-The configuration templates with all the other files needed (asset model and SMOL program) are available in the `smol_scheduler/src/main/resources` folder
+The configuration templates with all the other files needed (asset model and SMOL program) are available in the `smol_scheduler/src/main/resources` [folder](https://github.com/N-essuno/smol_scheduler/tree/master/src/main/resources)

 - `config_local.yml`: used by the SMOL program to access to influxDB
   - **NOTE**: it is used by the SMOL program and as now it's hardcoded in the SMOL program.
   - `url`: URL of the influxDB database (e.g., http://localhost:8086)
-  - `token`: The token you saved while setting up influxDB
+  - `token`: The token you saved while setting influxDB
   - `org`: The name of the organization you created while setting up influxDB (**sirius_local**)
   - `bucket`: The name of the bucket you created while setting up influxDB (**greenhouse**)